Coelecanth/Project-guideFlyFishing/TESTING.md

         <a class="remove-item text-danger float-right" id="remove_{{ item.item_id }}"><small>Remove</small></a>
 ```

-## Toast messages in the Application did not apply corectly
+## Toast Messages In The Application Did Not Apply Correctly

 Following the course guidance on implementing toasts in the project walk through, the explanation omitted details
 on the implementation of toast messages.
 In particualr it was not explained that the implemetation
 described would produce a toast message only on the first addition of an item to the bag.
 It was not clear
 if was an oversite or by design.
 In my implementation I wanted the toast message to appear
 everytime an item was added to the bag.

 To fix this i amended/added the following code to views.py in Bag app

 ```python

 # Original code - where toast is only raised on the first